bhavjitChauhan/blobby/data/topics/new.md

     var bar = Foo.new();
     ```

-2. Reflection (Commonly attributed to Vexcess)
+2. Using reflection (Commonly attributed to Vexcess (profile not available))
     ```js
     (function NewFix () {
         var Reflect = this.Reflect;